 Authorities checked with the Miami airport to make sure that Dale had arrived on February 15.
 They even discovered that Forti was the one who picked Dale up from the airport.
 However, Forti’s wife told the police that he did not pick Dale up the previous day.
 She even told police that she could not determine her husband’s whereabouts on the night of February 15.
 Forti, too, told police that he had not picked Dale up from the airport even though they had evidence suggesting otherwise.

 In the meantime, the police suspected another man, Thomas Knott, of pulling the trigger.
 Even though he had ample motive to kill Dale as the latter knew about Knott illegally using Tony Pike’s credit cards, the police soon ruled him out as a suspect.
 What sealed the deal for Enrico Forti was some sand found in his vehicle.
-On further testing, the sand was determined to be from Virginia Beach, which led authorities to arrest Forti and charge him with Dale’s murder.
+On further testing, the sand was determined to be from Virginia Key, which led authorities to arrest Forti and charge him with Dale’s murder.

 Where Is Enrico Forti Now?

 Once arrested and put on trial, Enrico Forti insisted he was innocent.
 When he was confronted for lying about picking up Dale, he said that he went to pick up Dale but almost left as the latter’s flight was late.
 The two then tried to contact each other over the airport’s intercom system before finally meeting up.
 Forti further stated that he dropped Dale off at the Rusty Pelican restaurant, where he got into a white Lexus.
 However, as the filmmaker had gotten late in picking up his father-in-law from the Fort Lauderdale airport, he lied to his wife about not picking Dale up.